RU-486 – Also Known As The Abortion Pill

-RU-486 (Otherwise known as the Abortion Pill) can terminate an embryo up to 10 weeks gestation.
-Considered a medical abortion (not surgical), the Abortion Pill (it’s actually 2 different pills) must be prescribed and it includes a three-step process:
+Otherwise known as the Abortion Pill, this pill(s) can terminate an embryo up to 10 weeks gestation.
+This is considered a medical abortion (not surgical) and must be prescribed.
+The Abortion Pill (which is actually 2 different pills) includes a three-step process:

 - Secondly, take Misoprostol.
 Misoprostol causes the uterus to contract causing the embryo, lining of the uterus, and the embryonic sac to exit the uterus.
 This process usually takes 24-48 hours and causes extreme bleeding and strong uterine cramping.
-Tampons should not be used during the process; only use pads.
+Do not use tampons during the process, only use pads.

 - Lastly, return to the clinic to confirm that the procedure is complete.
-Your doctor will ask you a variety of questions including but not limited to, “Were you able to see the expulsion of the gestational sac or embryo?”
+Your doctor will ask you a variety of questions such as, “Were you able to see the expulsion of the gestational sac or embryo?”
 “How much bleeding did you experience?”
-“Do you think you are still experiencing pregnancy symptoms?”
+“Are you still experiencing pregnancy symptoms?”

 - Mild fever and chills